spudwoot/ESP32-Service-Now-Temp-Monitor/README.md

 * forms to capture the server path and password/username
 * ability to reset the wifi settings without changing code
 * ability to POST results back to a ServiceNow instance (or any other platform with a similar table structure)
+* Ability to change field names
+* Ability to GET a new refresh time

 ### Still in progress: ###
 * Ability to change field names